-- there is a tendency for the more mobile sandy biotopes to be less sensitive than other sediment habitats to hydrological or chemical pressures, and to certain physical pressures.
-For example, 'Barren littoral coarse sand' (code A2.221) is considered to have low sensitivity to all pressures apart from physical change to, or physical loss of, substratum. - the biotope 'Polychaetes in littoral fine sand' (code A2.231), is indicated as having high or medium sensitivity to four of the physical pressures and three of the biological pressures. - the most sensitive biotopes are generally those from stable mud and muddy sand communities, especially where large species are present.
-For example, 'Cerastoderma edule and polychaetes in littoral muddy sand' (code: A2.242) is indicated as having medium sensitivity to three hydrological pressures, and high to medium sensitivity to the majority of physical and biological pressures that are relevant to this habitat. - some biotopes have particular sensitivities to salinity or temperature changes, or to removal of species or introductions of invasive species.
+- There is a tendency for the more mobile sandy biotopes to be less sensitive than other sediment habitats to hydrological or chemical pressures, and to certain physical pressures.
+For example, 'Barren littoral coarse sand' (code A2.221) is considered to have low sensitivity to all pressures apart from physical change to, or physical loss of, substratum. - The biotope 'Polychaetes in littoral fine sand' (code A2.231), is indicated as having high or medium sensitivity to four of the physical pressures and three of the biological pressures. - The most sensitive biotopes are generally those from stable mud and muddy sand communities, especially where large species are present.
+For example, 'Cerastoderma edule and polychaetes in littoral muddy sand' (code: A2.242) is indicated as having medium sensitivity to three hydrological pressures, and high to medium sensitivity to the majority of physical and biological pressures that are relevant to this habitat.